-Help will be required for setting up the targets prior to the start of the shoot, members are therefore requested to arrive at about 9am if they are able to help out.
+Members will be required to help setting up the targets prior to the start of the shoot, they are therefore requested to arrive at about 9am to help out.

 All members are welcome.

-Would members please arrive in plenty of time to set up their equipment and get ready for starting at 10.30am.
+Would members please arrive in plenty of time, 9:00am onwards, to set up their equipment and get ready for starting at 10.30am.

 Please bear in mind that all the equipment necessary to hold this shoot will be transported from the club that morning and set up in the sports hall.
 Andy Wardle is coordinating this.
 Please contact Andy if you are able to help in any way.
 Help will also be needed to take down all the equipment afterwards and return it all to the club.

 If you have any trophies from previous years please return on the day and hand them to Steve Mayer the tournaments officer.

 The AGM will be held on Sunday 18th February in the club house starting at 1.30pm.
 All members are welcome and encouraged to attend this meeting.